Cauca River

-The Cauca River (Río Cauca) is a river in Colombia that lies between the Occidental and Central cordilleras.
-From its headwaters in southwestern Colombia near the city of Popayán, it joins the Magdalena River near Magangué in Bolívar Department, and the combined river eventually flows out into the Caribbean Sea.
-It has a length of 965 km to its junction with the Magdalena, for a total length of 1350 km.
+The Cauca River (Río Cauca) is a major river in Colombia that lies between the Occidental and Central cordilleras.
+From its headwaters in southwestern Colombia near the city of Popayán, it flows 965 km until it joins the Magdalena River near Magangué in Bolívar Department, and the combined river flows into the Caribbean Sea with a total length of 1350 km.
 The river is under the supervision of the Cauca Regional Corporation and the Cauca Valley Regional Autonomous Corporation, and is navigable for 640 km above its junction with the Magdalena.